Firwanaa/CPU-Architecture-Final/README.md

 #### System software:
 - OS
 - Utility
-	- Compiler: Converts the Whole program from high-level language into assembly language
+	- Compiler: Converts the Whole program from high-level language into assembly language (machine language)
 	- Interpreter: Converts and execute high-level program one line at a time (line by line)
 	- Assembler